shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-branding.md

 ---

-# Creative branding in Microsoft Invest
+# Microsoft Invest - creative branding

 Xandr maintains and monitors a brand list, ensuring duplicate brands and URLs are deleted or reassigned in order to